Examinations

 Examinations Offices

-• For the interdisciplinary area (core curriculum for teacher education & professional skills development area) as well as for interdisciplinary certificates, transcripts of records and final documents, please contact the PATMOS multi-subject examination office.
+• For the interdisciplinary area (core curriculum for teacher education & professional skills development area) as well as for interdisciplinary certificates, transcripts of records and final documents, please contact the PATMOS multi-subject examinations office.

 Final Theses